THE AMERICAN ASSOCIATION OF ENDOCRINE SURGEONS

 8.1 BOOKS AND RECORDS.
 The corporation shall keep correct and complete books and records of account and shall also keep minutes of the proceedings of its members, Council and committees having any of the authority of the Council, and shall keep at the registered or principal office a record giving the names and addresses of the Council and members entitled to vote.
 All books and records of the corporation may be inspected by any Councilor or member entitled to vote, or his or her agent or attorney for any proper purpose at any reasonable time.

 9.1 PARLIAMENTARY AUTHORITY.
-The rules of parliamentary procedure in "Robert's Rules of Order, Revised", shall govern the proceedings of the assemblies of this corporation, subject to all other rules contained in the Articles of Incorporation and Bylaws and except that proxy voting shall be allowed in accordance with the Nonprofit Corporation Act of the State of California.
+The rules of parliamentary procedure in "Robert's Rules of Order, Revised", shall govern the proceedings of the assemblies of this corporation, subject to all other rules contained in the Articles of Incorporation and Bylaws and except that proxy voting shall be allowed in accordance with the Nonprofit Corporation Act of the State of Illinois.

 10.1 SEVERABILITY.
 Each of the sections, subsections and provisions hereof shall be deemed and considered separate and severable so that if any section, subsection or provision is deemed or declared to be invalid or unenforceable, this shall have no effect on the validity or enforceability of any of the other sections, subsections or provisions.